JonasCz/DomesdayDuplicator-audio-ADC/README.md

 ![PCM1802 module connection diagram](Documentation/audio-addon-board-pcm1802/pcm1802_wiring_diagram.jpg)

+Wires between pcm1802 and DdD should be as short as possible.
 You don't need to solder any of the fmt/mode/osr/bypass.
 Make sure the 3.3v on your module is working (3.3v is present), 3.3v needs to be connected to the pdw and fsy pins on the module.
 Connect lin/rin/gnd on the module to your audio source.

 **adc128s102**: